 The BRC helps provide a fuller picture of the history of Boston by bringing together historical materials—photos, maps, letters, newspaper articles, recordings, charts and tables, and more—and digitizing them so they can be remixed and re-combined with current data to tell the story of essential but underrepresented groups in Boston’s neighborhoods.
 The BRC also builds computer and technical systems that will make it easier to safely and permanently house digital history projects, repeat similar projects in the future, and make connections between them as they grow.

-The Northeastern University Library’s Digital Scholarship Group is currently engaged in an intensive preliminary planning and design process for a new digital research initiative focused on the city of Boston.
+The Northeastern University Library’s Digital Scholarship Group is currently engaged in an intensive preliminary planning and design process for the BRC.
 Generously funded by a planning grant from the Andrew W. Mellon Foundation, this design process involves the development of prototypes, design plans, and technical specifications that will guide the development of a full-scale suite of tools, data, and staff.
 The BRC is hosted at Northeastern but is designed to be a collaborative effort among many organizations in Boston—civic, research, teaching, and cultural heritage—with intensive planning devoted to developing institutional partnerships and fostering community engagement.